Archfx/TrojanWars/Readme.md

 ### Example .sh script

-Provided in each benchmark folder with the name of **run.sh**, You can modify top varibles accordingly.
+Provided in each benchmark folder with the name of **run.sh**, You can modify top variables accordingly.
 Users can invoke the tools using,
 ```shell
 source run.sh